 What should I include with my application?

 Both high-school transcripts and official college transcripts from every college you have attended excluding WOSC should be included with your Application Packet.
 Unofficial WOSC transcripts will be accepted.
-Your application will need to be complete when turned in.
+Your application will need to be complete when submitted.

 Will turning in my application early give me a better chance of getting in?

 No. Applications are not evaluated until after the deadline.
 Applications must be COMPLETE and post marked on or before the deadline to be considered.

 Should I add letters of recommendation?